k3karthic/terraform__wkd/README.md

 The public key is stored in an [Amazon S3](https://aws.amazon.com/s3/) bucket and served from an [Amazon CloudFront](https://aws.amazon.com/cloudfront/) distribution.
 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled to allow [Keyoxide](https://keyoxide.org/) to encrypt messages using the public key and verify signatures created by the private key.

-This script was used to deploy the key at [https://keyoxide.org/wkd/karthic%40maverickgeek.xyz](https://keyoxide.org/wkd/karthic%40maverickgeek.xyz).
+This Terraform script was used to deploy the key at [https://keyoxide.org/wkd/karthic%40maverickgeek.xyz](https://keyoxide.org/wkd/karthic%40maverickgeek.xyz).

 ![demo screenshot](https://github.com/k3karthic/terraform__wkd/raw/main/resources/demo_screenshot.png)